andyprasetya/system/coding_rules.md

 ## General coding rules
 https://dave.cheney.net/practical-go/presentations/qcon-china.html#_package_design

 ## Philosophy
 Files should be maximal 1000 lines long, optimal below 500 lines.<br>
 Reduce communication with expensive things (like databases) to minimum.<br>
 Make code readable, it should read like an english book.<br>
 Comment are forbidden, use logging instead.
 Always use main.go as a starting point for every software.
 Use default go coding conventions.
 Handle errors first.
-Do not use if-else, use only if.
 Use switch instead of multiples if-else.
 Every procedure, method or functions starts with logging message and ends with logging messages with result and elapsed time information.